Spec Marketplace Progress Security GitHub

 From smart contracts to model training.
 One pipeline.

 The engine ships with zero built-in integrations.
-Every capability is an extension you install by name: source/git for checkout, build/container for Docker builds, deploy/ethereum for smart contracts.
+Every capability is an extension you install by name — source/git, build/container, deploy/ethereum.
+All sandboxed, all composable.

 source/git